 Non-traditional applicants are not required to submit SAT/ACT scores.
-These students will be required to take the Compass Placement Exam and achieve a passing score on the reading portion before admission can be granted.
-Students who do not pass the mathematics and/or English portion(s) of the Compass must comply with Learning Support Requirements.
-See the Learning Support section on page 258 of this Catalog.
+These students will be required to take the Compass Placement Exam before admission can be granted.

 ADMISSION OF TRANSFER STUDENTS

 A transfer student is defined as one who terminates enrollment at one institution and subsequently enrolls in another.
 Students who have been enrolled in other institutions are warned that they may not disregard their records at these institutions.
 Failure to report previous college attendance is considered to be sufficient cause for cancellation of the student's registration and of any credits earned.
 Students who are enrolled in a Developmental Studies Program within the University System of Georgia are not eligible for transfer admission at Valdosta State University.